aws-solutions/fhir-works-on-aws/solutions/deployment/USING_IMPLEMENTATION_GUIDES.md

    cd ..
    rushx deploy -c useHapiValidator=true --all
    ```
 > **Note**
+>  If you are deploying with implementation guides that are large in file size such as [us.nlm.vsac](https://registry.fhir.org/package/us.nlm.vsac|0.3.0), you can specify the additional context parameters `igMemoryLimit`, `igMemorySize`, and `igStorageSize`.
+These values are reflected in the `memoryLimit` of the BucketDeployment, and the `memorySize` and `ephemeralStorageSize` values for the Validator Lambda Function in [this file](./lib/javaHapiValidator.ts).

+> **Note**
 > For more information on how to set up AWS credentials or how to deploy to a specific stage or region, refer to the [installation documentation](INSTALL.md#manual-installation).